Margaret Minnicks has been writing for HubPages for a long time. She is an expert about a variety of subjects she writes about.

 In 1991, Joy graduated from Harvard University with a degree in visual arts with a concentration in film.

 Reid is married to Jason Reid, a former documentary film editor for the Discovery Channel.
 Jason was attending the School of Visual Arts while studying for a degree in film and video production when he and Joy met in 1991.
-Joy and Jason Reid have been married for 23 years since February 27, 1997.
+Joy and Jason Reid have been married since February 27, 1997.

 The Reids are proud parents of three children.
 Their daughter, Winsome, was born on April 29, 1995, two years before her parents tied the knot.
 Joy gave birth to their second child, a son named Jmar, on June 15, 1997, just four months after marriage.
 Joy and Jason welcomed their youngest son, Miles, on October 22, 1999.
 He is embarking upon an acting career.
 He has already appeared in some plays, films, and musicals.
 The Reids live in Pembroke Pines, Florida.